-Gone Girl, the newest picture from David Fincher, embodies almost perfectly what subject matter the much acclaimed director likes grappling with in his films.
+Gone Girl, the newest picture from David Fincher, embodies almost perfectly what subject matter the much-acclaimed director likes grappling within his films.
 This being, odd relationships.
 An aspect which is quite evident whether looking at it from a conventional angle in the chilling 1995 picture, Se7en, which showcased a rocky relationship between two detectives.
-Even recent pictures like Curious Case of Benjamin Button and The Social Network work in this mould.
-The former depicting a metaphysically tragic relationship and the latter, an eroding and bitter relationship that was not quite healthy to begin with.
+Even recent pictures like the Curious Case of Benjamin Button and The Social Network work in this mould.
+The former depicting a metaphysically tragic relationship and the latter, an eroding and bitter relationship that was not quite healthy, to begin with.

 The screenplay, penned by the novelist of the book of the same name, Gillian Flynn cleverly creates two seamless narrative streams.
-At first, they illustrate past and current day, and finally feel like a reality television show that is being shown in real time.
+At first, they illustrate the past and current day and finally feel like a reality television show that is being shown in real-time.
 Amy Elliot Dunn proves to be the screenplay`s central fascination, not only in terms of lines provided, which crackle with tantalising venom, but also in terms of character depth.

 It is Ben Affleck who proves to be the most fascinating to watch, his all-American charm, and down to earth traits are harnessed quite sharply by Fincher.
 These qualities are nicely moulded into a protagonist that has more going on than what is initially perceived.
 A fact that is played with throughout the picture, and its a credit to Affleck for being able to subtly play all these sides exceedingly well.

 Finally, Gone Girl marks the third collaboration between David Fincher and composers, Trent Reznor and Atticus Ross.
 The score proves to be their best effort to date, with some warm and classical motifs fused with their usual mix of chilly, bleak and sometimes downright frightening experimental work.
-It is the final and important ingredient that makes Fincher’s depiction of marriage, control and perception a rousing success.
+It’s the final and important ingredient that makes Fincher’s depiction of marriage, control and perception a rousing success.